horchi/linux-homectld/README.md

 ### also check the syslog about errors of the poold, this will show all its current log messages

 ```
 grep "poold:" /var/log/syslog
 ```

 ## The WEB interface:

+The default username and password for login to the web interface is:
 ```
-The default username and password for the login is
 User: pool
-Pass: pool
+Password: pool
 ```

 ### Fist steps to enable data logging: